Mackerly/NoteBook/flask.md

 If the submitted form data is valid, the condition is `True`, and the code below the `if` statement will be executed.
 You build a course dictionary, and use the `append` method to add the new course to the `courses_list` list.
-You access the value of each field using the syntax `form.<^>field<^>.data`.
+You access the value of each field using the syntax `form.field.data`.
 After you add the new course dictionary to the courses list, you redirect the user to the `Courses` page.